-Join Garrick Chow for an in-depth discussion in this video Using the exercise files, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Using the exercise files, part of Learning iTunes 12.

 - If you have a premium subscription to Lynda.com, you have access to the Exercise Files used in this course.
 Just copy the Exercise Files folder to your computer's desktop or to some other convenient location.
 Now, due to licensing and copyright restrictions, I can't provide you with all the songs and videos used throughout these movies so you'll have to work with your own songs on your own computer.
 But this is probably a good thing if your musical tastes don't match mine.
 For the most part though, you can learn what I'm showing you just by watching and using the exercise files I was able to provide or you can always try it when I'm showing you with any of your own music and video files as well.